Raptors finally pull away from Suns 107-98, improve to 8-1 | New Country 923

+PHOENIX (AP) — The Toronto Raptors weren’t at their best, but good enough to pull away from the Phoenix Suns for another victory in the best start to a season in the Canadian franchise’s history.

-PHOENIX (AP) — Kawhi Leonard scored 19 points and the Toronto Raptors used a 14-2 fourth-quarter run to finally put away the pesky Phoenix Suns 107-98 on Friday night.
+Kawhi Leonard scored 19 points and the Raptors used a 14-2 fourth-quarter run to finally put away the pesky Phoenix Suns 107-98 on Friday night.

 Jonas Valanciunas added 16 points and Serge Ibaka 14 for the Raptors, who improved to 8-1, the best nine-game start in franchise history.
 Kyle Lowry had 11 points and 12 assists.